-As Director of Operations, Amber works to develop systems and programs to deliver on our mission.
-In addition to supervising our planting programs and special project teams, she also helps to develop strategic direction & initiatives for the organization.
+As Special Projects Advisor, Amber works to help advance systems and programs to deliver on our mission.
+As a long-time member of our team, she also helps to develop strategic direction & initiatives for the organization.

 Prior to taking on her current role, Amber worked for five years as the Project Manager for the naturalizations and aftercare programs, completing over 100 planting projects for the organization with the help of thousands of caring and dedicated Londoners who share her passion for trees.
-After that, she worked for another five years as our Director of Development, leading our fundraising efforts and supervising our marketing, partnerships, and volunteer management portfolios.
+After that, she worked for another five years as our Director of Development, leading our fundraising efforts and supervising our marketing, partnerships, and volunteer management portfolios, and for an additional year as our Director of Operations, supervising our various planting programs.

 Amber holds a Masters Degree in Urban Planning and a Bachelor degree in Environmental Studies from the University of Waterloo as well as a post-graduate certificate in Ecosystem Restoration.
 She has previously worked for a number of other environmental organizations across the country, including the Ecology Action Centre in Halifax and Waterloo Region Green Solutions.
 She also served for a number of years as the Vice-Chair of the City of London’s Trees and Forests Advisory Committee.